cloud-bulldozer/benchmark-operator/README.md

 However, long running tasks blocks the Operator, causing us to delete the Operator and re-create the operator to un-block it.
 The benchmarks mentioned above that state `Used` for Reconciliation, no longer have this issue.

+# E2E tests
+Benchmark-operator includes a series of end 2 end tests that can be triggered in local. https://github.com/rsevilla87/ripsaw/blob/master/docs/e2e-ci.md#running-in-local

 ## Optional workload images
 Optional locations for workload images can now be added easily without the need to rebuild the operator.
 To do so in the workload args section of the CR add image: [location]